 Well, have you read my blog title?
 (Aglio, Olio & Peperoncino) And seen the header photo?
-I think garlic, olive oil, a bit of spicy chili pepper, tomatoes and basil constitute the base for a vast number of great dishes.
-They summarize the Italian cuisine’s simplicity, based on freshness, genuine materials and flavor.
+I think garlic, olive oil, a bit of spicy chili pepper, tomatoes, and basil constitute the base for many great dishes.
+They summarize the Italian cuisine's simplicity, based on freshness, genuine materials, and flavor.

 An example?
 Easiest pasta ever: in a skillet saute 2 finely chopped cloves of garlic in 3 tablespoons of olive oil, add a handful of halved cherry tomatoes, and simmer uncovered for 5 minutes.
 Boil the pasta al dente, drain and toss in the tomato skillet.
 Swoosh and stir over a vivacious flame, add a dollop of pesto or 5 leaves of fresh basil and serve piping hot.

 I remember when on my honeymoon in Tuscany all the towns closed down for hours in the afternoon for lunch and I think naps too.
 Is that still the way of life there and what about Rome?
 Do they stop in the middle of the day for 2 to 3 hours to have a big lunch?